As a small business owner, you’re likely looking to attract more customers quickly.

-Keep it simple, like you’d find in a 5th-grade reading book – write with clarity and in a fifth-grade style.
+Keep it simple, as you’d find in a 5th-grade reading book – write with clarity and in a fifth-grade style.

-Keep playing around with different meta titles and descriptions until your rankings improve for each of the pages.
+Keep playing around with different meta titles and descriptions until your rankings improve for each page.

 Make Sure the Main Keywords Are Used in All the Right Places

-You can add more of your primary keywords to each page.
+You can add more primary keywords with adequate search volumes to each page.

-Start by adding it to the meta title and some h-tags, and spread it throughout the post.
+Start by adding it to the meta title and some hashtags, and spread it throughout the post.

 It’s like sprinkling magic dust on your pages!